-When people see a Dutch sailing barge for the first time, one of the most often asked questions is “What are those big paddles on the sides for?”
+When people see our traditional sailing barge for the first time, one of the most often asked questions we hear is “What are those big paddles on the sides for?”

 Well, they are not paddles!
-They are known in English speaking countries as ‘leeboards’, or to use the Dutch word, ‘Zwaarden’ which literally translates to English as ‘Swords’.
+They are known in English speaking countries as ‘leeboards’.
+The Dutch call them ‘Zwaarden’ which oddly translates to English as ‘Swords’.

 So what are they for?